 An Overview of Fruits in Hawaii

 When one pictures the ideal Hawaii vacation, it usually includes beaches, sunshine, drinks and delicious foods.
-Though Hawaii has many great restaurants, you can get some of the best foods right off the trees or vines.
-Sampling some of the locally grown tropical fruits will certainly add a hint of wild island flavor to your vacation.
-Whether you get them at a farmers’ market or pick them on farm tours, there are probably no other better ways to enjoy tropical fruits in Hawaii.
+Although Hawaii has many great restaurants, you can get some of the best foods right off the trees or vines.
+Sampling some of the locally grown tropical fruits will certainly add flavor to your vacation.
+Whether you get them at a farmers’ market or pick them on farm tours, there are no other better ways to enjoy tropical fruits in Hawaii.

-The spikey exterior of these fruits can be red, green, purple or magenta, with white flesh and black seeds on the interior.
-The dynamic coloring makes this fruit a favorite garnish for dishes at upscale restaurants and in tropical fruit salads.
-Both low in calories and high in vitamins, mild-flavored dragon fruits are an excellent addition to any meal.
+These spikey fruits have red, green, purple or magenta exteriors with white flesh and black seeds.
+The dynamic coloring makes it a favorite garnish for dishes at upscale restaurants and in fruit salads.
+Low in calories and high in vitamins, dragon fruits are an excellent addition to any meal.
 For die-hard dragon fruit fans, the Kona Dragon Fruit Farm on the Big Island is a must-visit.

-The beloved banana is a timeless classic, growing in a peak season from June to October.
-In ancient Hawaii, bananas had certain rules in the kapu system, in that women could not eat these sweet fruits.
-Though there are a number of varieties of banana plants in Hawaii, the tart apple banana is the favorite choice among local people.
-It is the best kind of banana for drying since the color doesn’t change when dehydrated.
+The banana is a timeless classic, growing in a peak season from June to October.
+In ancient Hawaii, the kapu system prohibited women from eating this sweet fruit.
+Although there are a number of varieties in Hawaii, the tart apple banana is the favorite choice among local people.
+It is the best kind of banana for drying since its color doesn’t change when dehydrated.
 It is definitely one of most popular fruits in Hawaii.

 As in most tropical environments, the ancient Hawaiians used coconut as a traditional staple.
-In Hawaii, people use coconut not only for its raw meat and dried chips, but also for its nutritious coconut milk and copra.
-Locals make haupia from coconut and serve it in many places offering traditional Hawaiian dishes.
+In Hawaii, people use coconut not only for its raw meat and dried chips, but also for its nutritious milk and copra.
+Locals make haupia from coconut and many places serve it along with traditional Hawaiian dishes.

 You can find this fruit tree in many residential front yards in Hawaii.
 Fresh mango has always been a popular snack or dessert in the Aloha State.
 The two most commonly found types of mangoes in Hawaii are the haden and the pierie.
 Besides eating them raw, you can enjoy mangoes in dried and preserved forms or as flavorings in syrups, chutneys and salsas.